BR0kEN-/platformsh-deploy/README.md

 *This script can be run locally if it doesn't rely on Platform.sh environment.*

-### Specific environment handler
+### Specific environment handlers

 The `build` hook executes in an isolation, therefore, an environment cannot be determined.
-The opposite situation for `deploy` and it gives the possibility to perform environment-specific actions.
-The following Bash scripts may be included (after non-specific) in a runtime context if exist:
+The opposite situation for `deploy` and this gives a possibility to perform environment-specific actions.
+The following Bash scripts may be included (after non-specific) to a runtime context if exist:

-- `.deploy/environment/$PLATFORM_BRANCH/<PROCESS_SUBDIR_KEY>.sh`
+- `.deploy/environment/$PLATFORM_BRANCH/$ACTION/$ACTION.sh`
 - `.deploy/environment/$PLATFORM_BRANCH/_succeeded.sh`
 - `.deploy/environment/$PLATFORM_BRANCH/_failed.sh`